deartc/DanceMusic/README.md

-Group 2: Updating / Deleting Data from a Database  I used the following one to satisfy requiremnts:
+Group 2: Updating / Deleting Data from a Database  I used the following one to satisfy requirements:

   I used the write a DML statement that UPDATEs a set of rows with a WHERE clause.
 The values used in the WHERE clause should be a variable.